 Let’s begin the trail

 Day two of our hike we decided to tackle the San Lorenzo mountains.
 We got misguided by a helpful local to head to the Piccolino trail (or small trail) this turned into being a rabbit hole.
 We found a ski lift that happened to be closed for the season, so the next best thing was to follow a trail of the same name.

-We ended up in taking a paved trail along the mountain’s edge to the town of Zwischenbrugger (this could easily be done with small children.)
+Our next trail was paved and skirted the mountain’s edge to the town of Zwischenbrugger (this could easily be done with small children.)
 It took most of our morning so once we arrived in town, we decided to have a bite to eat.
 Lovely service, food and views for just a few minutes at the Albergo Gader in Zwischenbrugger.